35. Application exercise: version 15

 from AbstractBaseModelForView import AbstractBaseModelForView

-# encapsulate the page data in a model
+# we encapsulate the paged data in the model

 …